 - Be sure to sign and date the form in black ink.

-- Be sure to submit all 7 pages, even if you have written NONE or N/A on the last three pages.
+- Be sure to submit all 7 pages, even if you have written NONE or N/A on pages 5-6.
 USCIS has rejected applications that were missing pages.

 Information about Form I-983